-For over sixty years, we have offered a wide range of innovative, high-quality educational and cultural programs, along with social (and culinary) events where participants share their knowledge and enthusiasm.
-SAA's popular, Arts of Asia Lecture Series, open to all, is the core of the museum's docent-training curriculum.
+For over sixty years, we have offered a wide range of innovative, high-quality educational and cultural programs, along with social and culinary events where participants share their knowledge and enthusiasm.
+SAA's popular Arts of Asia Lecture Series, open to all, is the core of the museum's docent-training curriculum.
 We sponsor foreign and domestic travel, visits to private art dealers and collections, in-depth study groups, special lectures by leading scholars, literature courses and symposia.
 Much of our programming supports specific exhibitions.

 Why do Society programs cost extra, after Museum admission?

-The Society is a separate organization that supports the Museum's educational mission, and we must cover the costs for organizing each lecture or program.
+The Society is a separate nonprofit organization that supports the Museum's educational mission, and we must cover the costs for organizing each lecture or program.

 If I am a member of the Asian Art Museum, why don't I get the member's price for Society programs?

 The Society is a separate nonprofit organization with its own membership.
 In order to get the member discount for our programs, you must be a Society member.

 - Reduced fees for programs.
 Your savings on a few programs pay your membership dues!